vatpac-technology/sops/docs/controller-skills/maestro.md

 # MAESTRO
 MAESTRO (pronounced my-stro), also and otherwise known as The Flow Management System (TFMS), is an arrival manager used to generate a sequence of aircraft inbound to an airport from multiple directions.

-MAESTRO can be viewed by accessing the website at [External Link](https://MAESTRO.vatpac.org){target=new} or via the link within vatSys.
+MAESTRO can be viewed by accessing the website [here](https://maestro.vatpac.org){target=new} or via the link within vatSys.

 MAESTRO is a semi-automatic system, and will manage a small number of arrivals generally without intervention.
 When the number of arriving aircraft increases, a flow controller is required to 'drive' the system, make adjustments as required, and communicate sequencing information to the respective ENR controllers.